-If you want to run more apps at the same time, and, at the same time, open apps faster, but can't upgrade to the newer, faster Macs with more RAM, this is the app for you!
+If you intend to run more apps at the same time and maintain system performance, but can't upgrade to the newer, faster Macs with more RAM, this is the app for you!

-SixtyFour is simple to set up and use.
-When SixtyFour starts, it presents a list of 64-bit apps that can open in 32-bit mode.
+SixtyFour presents a list of 64-bit apps that can open in 32-bit mode.
 A selected check box indicates that the app will open in 32-bit mode and a non-selected check box indicates that the app will open in 64-bit mode.
 Check those 64-bit apps you want to run in 32-bit mode, and you're good to go.
 Changes made in SixtyFour will be kept across reboots.
 It is not required to keep SixtyFour running.
 That's it!

 "Memory is king.
 By forcing some apps into 32-bit mode does save me more RAM for running memory-hungry applications." - Tom Tsui

 "It's a very good little application, quite helpful to run those everyday applications in 32-bit mode in Lion, i.e., Safari, Mail, WebProcess, etc., to reduce memory usage.
 For more demanding applications, 64-bit is good." - Edgar Cabrera